Dual Diagnosis Treatment in Asheboro, NC

 How long does dual diagnosis treatment usually last in Asheboro?

 The duration of dual diagnosis treatment in Asheboro varies based on individual needs and the severity of the conditions.
-Some programs last for several weeks, while others may extend to a few months.
+Some programs may last for several weeks, while others may extend to a few months.
 Treatment plans are customized to ensure comprehensive care and support for sustained recovery.

 What types of therapies are offered in dual diagnosis treatment centers in Asheboro?

-Dual diagnosis treatment centers in Asheboro offer a variety of evidence-based therapies, including cognitive-behavioral therapy (CBT), dialectical behavior therapy (DBT), individual counseling, group therapy, and holistic approaches such as mindfulness and art therapy.
-These therapies address both mental health and substance use aspects.
+Dual diagnosis treatment centers in Asheboro may offer a variety of evidence-based therapies, including cognitive-behavioral therapy (CBT), dialectical behavior therapy (DBT), individual counseling, group therapy, and holistic approaches such as mindfulness and art therapy.
+These therapies often address both mental health and substance use aspects.

 Are support groups part of dual diagnosis treatment in Asheboro?